wavefrontHQ/docs/pages/doc/ts_if.md

 <tr><th width="20%">Parameter</th><th width="80%">Description</th></tr>
 </thead>
 <tr><td markdown="span"> [conditionExpression](query_language_reference.html#expressions)</td>
 <td>Expression describing the time series to be used as the condition.
-For example, if the condition is `cpu.loadavg.1m>100` then the condition evaluates to true if the load is greater than 100, and to false otherwise.  </td></tr>
+For example, if the condition is <strong>cpu.loadavg.1m>100</strong>, then the condition evaluates to true if the load is greater than 100, and to false otherwise.  </td></tr>
 <tr><td markdown="span"> [thenExpression](query_language_reference.html#expressions)</td>
-<td>Expression that describes the time series to display when the condition is met.
-Required. </td></tr>
+<td>Required expression that describes the time series to return when the condition is met. </td></tr>
 <tr><td markdown="span"> [elseExpression](query_language_reference.html#expressions)</td>
-<td>Expression that describes the time series to display when the condition is not met.
-Optional. <br />
+<td>Optional expression that describes the time series to return when the condition is not met. <br />
-If you include elseExpression, then we display a continuous stream that changes depending on the value of the condition. </td></tr>
+If you include elseExpression, then we return a continuous stream that changes depending on the value of the condition.
+If you don't include elseExpression, then we return no data values when conditionExpression returns false. </td></tr>
 </tbody>
 </table>

 ## Description
 The `if()` conditional function returns data values based on the specified condition.
-You can determine what values are displayed if the condition is true, and what values are displayed if the condition is false.
+You can determine what values are returned if the condition is true, and what values are returned if the condition is false.
 The Wavefront system treats a 0 value as false, and all other values as true.

+Each of the [expressions](query_language_reference.html#expressions) can be constant or a ts() query.

 ### Optional Else Expression

+We evaluate the condition for each point.

 * The `conditionExpression` typically uses a comparison operator.
 * The `thenExpression` is required.
-  - If `conditionExpression` is true for a point we display `thenExpression`. - - - If `conditionExpression` is false for a point, we display nothing.
+  - If `conditionExpression` is true for a point, we return `thenExpression`.
+  - If `conditionExpression` is false for a point, we return nothing.
 * The `elseExpression` is optional.
-  - If `conditionExpression` is true for a point we display `thenExpression`.
+  - If `conditionExpression` is true for a point, we return `thenExpression`.
-  - If `conditionExpression` is false for a point, we display `elseExpression`.
+  - If `conditionExpression` is false for a point, we return `elseExpression`.

 ### Interpolation

-If you're using `if` without an `elseExpression`, and if there are multiple true values displayed for a single time series in a time window, then we use interpolation to join those (true) values.
+If a single time series in a time window returns multiple true values, then we use interpolation to join those (true) values.
 You'll see a dotted line.

+For example:

+* Assume you have an `if` query like the following:

+  `if(ts(my.metricA) > 0, ts(my.metricB), ts(my.metricC))`.

+* `my.metricA` reports a value of 0 at 12:00pm and `my.metricC` reports values at 11:59am and 12:01pm.
+* Because `my.metricA` is false, we show `my.metricC`and we show an interpolated value for `my.metricC` at 12:00pm.

+### Series Matching and if()

+We perform [series matching](query_language_series_matching.html) when ts() queries are used across 2 or more expressions.

+For example, assume we have a query that's structured like this:

+`if(ts(my.metricA) > 100, ts(my.metricB))`

+* `my.metricA` consists of 100 time series
+* `my.metricB` consists of 50 time series,
+* If some elements in the `my.metricA` time series, for example, the hosts, map to elements in the time series in `myMetricB`, then we can return `myMetricB` time series for those series where `my.metricA` is greater than 100.
+* However, if the time series don't include elements that map, then it's not possible to determine what to return if the condition is met.

 ## Examples